ibrahimuludag/OutputCachingTryout/README.md

 	    options.AddPolicy("Expire30", builder =>
 	        builder.Expire(TimeSpan.FromSeconds(30)));
 	});

-`AddBasePolicy` is default policy.
-If nothing is specifiedm this policy will be used.
+`AddBasePolicy` is the default policy.
+If nothing is specified, this policy will be used.
 `builder.Expire(TimeSpan.FromSeconds(10)` specifies when the cached entry will expire.

-For `Controllers`, you can cpecify your policy in the attribute.
+For `Controllers`, you can specify your policy in the attribute.

     [HttpGet("get-bypolicy", Name = "GetWeatherForecast Policy")]
     [OutputCache(PolicyName = "Expire20")]